Skip to main content

 Where are Durable Promises stored?

-There are two places where a Durable Promise may be stored, locally or remotely.
+There are two places where a Durable Promise can be stored, locally or remotely.

 Local storage